-The City is working to update Guelph Transit’s Fare Strategy, a detailed plan for fare programs, policies, pricing, payment options and structure that will set the course for Guelph Transit over the next 10 years.
-The final strategy will include a review of our current fare system, guidelines to inform future decision-making, updated and detailed policies and recommended changes to the fare structure, programs and pricing.
+Guelph Transit’s Fare Strategy is a detailed plan for fare programs, policies, pricing, payment options and structure that will set the course for Guelph Transit over the next 10 years.
+The final strategy included a review of our current fare system, guidelines to inform future decision-making, updated and detailed policies and recommended changes to the fare structure, programs and pricing.

 The Fare Strategy review will not engage on interregional fares, sponsorships for pay for fare programs, altering eligibility for subsidized transit fare, student fares and changes to service plans.

 Between March 21 and April 10, 2022, we collected feedback on the Fare Strategy from the community.
 You helped us learn:

 - How you think we can structure our fares

 - What fare programs make transit more accessible

 - How changes to fares can improve transit